The Shepherd's Paradise: Publication

 Unlike many of the court masques of the early Stuart era, Montagu's text was not published soon after its staging.
 It was entered into the Stationers' Register on 27 September 1658, and appeared in an octavo edition in 1659.
-The first edition is bibliographically confusing, with alternate title pages that credit the book either to the stationer Thomas Dring or to John Starkey; the prose Introduction is signed "T. D.," probably indicating Dring.
-Some copies are misdated "1629," a typographical error that misled early scholars.
+The first edition is bibliographically confusing, with alternate title pages that credit the book either to the stationer Thomas Dring or to John Starkey; the prose Introduction is signed "T. D.", probably indicating Dring.
+Some copies are misdated "1629", a typographical error that misled early scholars.

 The published text of Montagu's masque may have influenced Margaret Cavendish, Duchess of Newcastle in creating her play The Convent of Pleasure (1668).

 Manuscripts

-The text also survives in several manuscripts, the most noteworthy being MS. Sloane 3649 in the collection of the British Museum.
+The text also survives in several manuscripts, the most noteworthy being Sloane MS 3649 in the collection of the British Library.
 That manuscript features, as a Prologue, a dialogue between Apollo and Diana not included in the printed text; it also provides the identities of the courtly ladies who appeared in the masque.